Tyler887/wayback/README.md

-# wayback
+# `wayback`
-𝚠𝚊𝚢𝚋𝚊𝚌𝚔 is the Wayback Machine command line
+`wayback` is the Wayback Machine command line, making it easy to archive a web page so it can be used as a trusted citation in the future.